boywithkeyboard-archive/den.ooo_aliases/readme.md

 }
 ```

-After you're done, run `npm run check` and open a pull request with your change.
+After you're done, run `npm run fmt` and open a pull request with your change.

 **Please note that you can only register ONE alias at a time!**